cavaliercoder/cavaliercoder.github.io/_drafts/post-mortem.md

 - Services were restored quickly, without introducing unnecessary risk or destroying evidence

-- We uncovered other weaknesses in our systems that can be addressed before they lead to disaster
+- We uncovered other weaknesses in our systems that could be addressed before they led to disaster

 - We learned a whole lot about the software and systems we work with

 Thanks for reading!
 I'd love to hear your thoughts in the comments section below.

-## Appendix: Leaks in other buckets
+## Appendix: Leaks from other buckets

 With our new socket monitoring in place in Zabbix, we noticed a much smaller number of sockets to S3 being leaked on almost all of our application servers.